Cart

 4. Continuity Test

 Continuity mode detects whether two points are electrically connected.
-The meter beeps if resistance is below a certain threshold (often 20–50Ω).
+Many multimeters beep if the resistance is below a certain threshold, often around 20Ω to 50Ω depending on the model.

 5. Diode Test

-Diode mode applies a small fixed voltage to measure the forward voltage drop of a diode or LED.
+Diode mode applies a small test current and measures the forward voltage drop of a diode, LED or semiconductor junction.

 • Checking rectifier circuits